Nurturing Entrepreneurial Spirit

 As we move forward into the 21st Century it is important to reflect on the great contributions that entrepreneurs have made to the wellbeing of our people and the wealth of our economy.
 Where would we be without the persistence and creativity of such notable entrepreneurs as Henry Ford, Bill Gates, and Joe Dudley?

-For the past 22 years the Consortium for Entrepreneurship Education (the Consortium) has provided leadership to those who teach our youth and adults about their country, their career opportunities, and the skills needed to be successful.
+For over three decades the Consortium for Entrepreneurship Education (the Consortium) has provided leadership to those who teach our youth and adults about their country, their career opportunities, and the skills needed to be successful.
 Educators have created a wide variety of programs and activities to provide students with the experiences that nurture the spirit of entrepreneurship everywhere.

 “Entrepreneurs are not ‘born’….rather they ‘become’ through the experiences of their lives.” — Professor Albert Shapiro, Ohio State University

 The Consortium has seen our special role in sharing interesting entrepreneur-building activities and innovative programs from elementary schools through secondary and post-secondary education.
 Through our national conference, our newsletter, and our website, we have encouraged the replication of these innovative educational ideas.
 We have supported our members – leaders in the field at local, state, and national levels.
 And we have built bridges between the Consortium and other organizations that are part of the potential delivery system that enables youth and adults to explore their entrepreneurial opportunities.